 This course is designed for non-science majors who seek an understanding of the concepts of chemistry.
 Historical foundations of chemistry, applications to society and daily life, controversies of contemporary concern and current research topics are explored.
 Inquiry-based laboratory experiments will illustrate chemical principles.
 3 hrs. lecture, 2 hrs. lab/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$60.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$60.